Progressive Tax

 1. Transfers some of the financial burden from low-income to high-income individuals.
 In this way, the rich effectively pay a larger percentage of their incomes in taxes compared to the poor.

-2. Such taxing systems may reduce inequality among the citizens of a country regarding the quality of services provided.
+2. Such taxing systems may reduce inequality among a country's citizens regarding the quality of services provided.
 The poor may have the chance to escape the poverty trap through more refined public services like public education.

 3. Higher tax brackets that charge higher tax rates may increase tax revenue for the government.
 Compared to flat taxes, which charge a single tax rate, this taxation system usually collects more money in tax revenue.

-4. As a direct result of the additional tax revenue, the taxes from the rich may be put to good use in public projects, which greatly help the poor.
+4. As a direct result of the additional tax revenue, taxes from the rich may be used in public projects, which greatly help the poor.
 Such projects include unemployment benefits and improved social security services.

 Disadvantages of a Progressive Tax